quinnathy/the-411-on-311/README.md

 Drilling into the raw data revealed that virtually all of the extreme wait times originated from a single address: **767 5th Avenue** (the GM Building).
 The complaints were all **Mobile Food Vendor** requests — and nearly all of them had the same `Closed Date` of **January 11, 2025**, regardless of when they were originally submitted.

 This points to a bulk administrative closure: dozens of long-pending complaints were resolved simultaneously on a single date, inflating the average wait time dramatically.
-Whether this reflects a real enforcement action, a data correction, or a system artifact is unclear from the data alone — but it illustrates how administrative patterns in complaint closure can distort geographic analysis, and why the Bayesian-adjusted map tells a more honest story than the raw averages.
+Or in other words: someone probably got fed up with all the complaints and wiped it clean.
+They might've taken the food vendor out back and shot him.

+Just kidding!
+They didn't do that.
+Because the same ZIP has since resumed making the exact same complaint.

 ---